WangHui-in/Customer-Retention-Heat-map/README.md

 ## Data
 The dataset for this analysis is obtained from Kaggle.
 You can find the dataset [here](https://www.kaggle.com/datasets/rishikumarrajvansh/marketing-insights-for-e-commerce-company.

+## Code Description
+The Heat map.py script processes customer transaction data to produce heatmaps that represent customer retention rates.
+Here's what the script does:

 1.Data Loading and Preprocessing:
 Import transaction data from the specified dataset.
 Prepare data by extracting necessary attributes like purchase dates and customer IDs.